kodi-community-addons/script.skin.helper.service/README.md

 |Window(Home).Property(SkinHelper.ListItemStudio) | Will just return the first studio of the listitem if you want to locate the images yourself. |
 |Window(Home).Property(SkinHelper.ListItemStudios) | Will return all studios seperated by [CR] |

-Note: If you also want to have the Studio logo and Duration Properties for your homescreen widgets, you need to set a Window Property "SkinHelper.WidgetContainer" with the ID of your widget container:
-For example in home.xml: <onload>SetProperty(SkinHelper.WidgetContainer,301)</onload>

 #### Movie sets window properties
 If the selected listitem in the videolibrary is a movie set, some additional window properties are provided: